dulvui/simondalvai.org/src/content/blog/99managers-futsal-faq.md

 But as soon the game is in a stable state, you can contribute your ideas and especially **bug fixes**.

 If you can't code, you still can help by **translating the game** to other languages.
-There will be a dedicated page, probably on [weblate.org](https://weblate.org), where everybody can add and fix translations.
+There is a dedicated page on [weblate.org](https://hosted.weblate.org/projects/99-managers-futsal-edition/), where everybody can add new languages and improve existing translations.
-As soon as the development is stable and translations are open, I'll post here and on [Mastodon](https://mastodon.social/@dulvui).

 And of course, you can also help me a lot by **spreading the word** about the game.